RocketRace/custom-literals/README.md

 `custom-literals`
 ===============

-A module implementing custom literal suffixes using pure Python. `custom_literals` mimics C++'s user-defined literals (UDLs) by defining literal suffixes that can be accessed as attributes of literal values, such as numeric constants, string literals and more.
+A module implementing custom literal suffixes using pure Python. `custom-literals` mimics C++'s user-defined literals (UDLs) by defining literal suffixes that can be accessed as attributes of literal values, such as numeric constants, string literals and more.